HabitatFramework/UserGuide/interface/interface.rst

 		* Split - Always perform a **logical split** before applying the attribute updates.
 		* All - Always apply the attribute update to **all** features belonging to the INCID regardless of which features of the INCID are currently selected.

-Show NVC Codes
-	Allows the user to choose if a list of any potential NVC Codes related to the selected IHS habitat code will be shown.

-Show Group Headers
-	Allows the user to choose if section headers in the main user interface will be shown or hidden (to reduce the height of the interface).

-Notify After Completing Split/Merge?
-	Enable users to specify if a pop-up message should be displayed following the completion of any of the split or merge operations.

-Show OSMM Update Attributes
-	Allows the user to choose when Ordnance Survey MasterMap (OSMM) updates should be shown (see :Ref:`osmm_update_section` for more details).
+When To Clear IHS Codes After Update
+	Allows users to select when existing IHS Codes should be cleared when attribute updates are applied.
 The available options are:

-		* Never - **Never** show the OSMM Updates section.
-		* When Outstanding - Only show the OSMM Updates section when the update is **outstanding** (the status is 'Proposed' or 'Pending').
-		* Always - **Always** show the OSMM Updates section.
+		* Do not clear - **Do not clear** any existing IHS habitat and multiplex codes following an attribute update.
+		* Clear on change in primary code only - Clear any existing IHS habitat and multiplex codes **only** following a change to the primary habitat code.
+		* Clear on change in primary or secondary codes only - Clear any existing IHS habitat and multiplex codes following a change to **either** the primary or secondary habitat codes.
+		* Clear on any change - Clear any existing IHS habitat and multiplex codes following **any** change in an attribute update.

+Notify After Completing Split/Merge
+	Allows users to specify if a pop-up message should be displayed following the completion of any of the split or merge operations.

 Reset Pending OSMM Update Status On Manual Update
 	Allows the user to choose if the status of OSMM Updates for the current INCID should be reset to 'Ignored' when an **attribute update** is applied.